jfhbrook/jfhbrook.github.io/_posts/2011-10-09-on-my-username.md

 Over the years, what started out as a bad joke-turned-password-turned-username because a decent online identity/brand.
 I mean, I'm no internet celebrity, but I do think that there's a strong enough association now between my nick and what I've done on the internet thus far that I'm not really too keen on changing identities.

-(Apologies to anyone offended, of course.
-It wasn't meant to be that way!
-Really!)

 ## So, dear reader:

+I'm sorry if you're offended.
 No, I won't change my username, but I ask you not to read too much into it.

 Also, if there's a lesson to learn here, it's this: